sydeaka/automated_shiny_testing_demo/README.md

 # Prerequisites

-* Install RStudio
+* Install the RStudio IDE.
   * https://www.rstudio.com/products/rstudio/download/
+* Install R.
-* Install R. I used R version 4.2.0, but it may still work with an earlier version.
+  * NOTE: I used R version 4.2.0, but it may still work with an earlier version.
   * https://cran.r-project.org/
 * Install Docker.
-NOTE: Docker is free for open-source, non-commercial projects.
-All other uses will require a subscriptions.
-See their website for more information.
+  * NOTE: Docker is free for open-source, non-commercial projects.
+Other uses may require a subscription.
+See Docker website for more information.
   * https://docs.docker.com/get-docker/

 # Setup